 - Offer incentives and training

-To resolve conflicts in the workplace, great leaders take a wide-angle view of the situation.
+Resolving conflict at workplace require great leaders a wide-angle view of the situation.
 They establish the environment for civil discussions to carve a way through disagreements.
 Good leaders align the team to achieve a common goal.
 Here are the 5 things great leaders do to resolve workplace conflicts:

 - Identify the source of conflict